amiel/vim-tmux-navigator/README.md

 1. This fork adds a zoom feature.
 When navigating past the last screen in any direction, (whether it be a vim window or tmux split), this plugin with toggle the tmux zoom feature.
 2. This fork uses an external script instead of large inlined shell script.
 This makes setup a little more complicated, but simplifies the tmux config.
+It also requires ruby.
 3. [svenfuchs' gist][] sends :ex commands to vim.
 Because of this, moving between vim splits doesn't work in insert mode.
-This fork overrides F1-8 keys.
+This fork overrides F1-8 keys, which allows the movements to work in any vim mode.
 If you use vim mappings for F keys, this plugin probably won't work.
 However, you should be able to pick your own "secret" mappings in `tmux-vim-select-pane.rb`.
 4. I do not use the *toggle between last active pane* feature, so I have not tried to get it to work.